Serve these homemade chalupas with a side of Mexican restaurant rice, a spicy jalapeño mocktail and cooked shrimp ceviche as an appetizer.

 ★ Why You'll Love this Recipe ★

-These fry bread tacos are quick and easy to make with a 3-ingredient dough.
-Pan-fry the dough into light fluffy discs of bread that are golden brown and crispy yet soft on the inside.
+You'll pan-fry the dough into light fluffy discs that are golden brown and crispy yet soft on the inside.
 Top your individual fry bread shells with taco meat, refried beans, and all the taco toppings you like.

 This is a great way to put a new spin on taco night and always a crowd-pleasing family favorite.